ramonfontes/mn-wpan/README.md

 Running the network topology:
 `$ sudo python topology.py`

-Getting some information of the network interfaces of `sensor1`
+Getting some information of the network interfaces from `sensor1`
 ```
 > sensor1 ifconfig
 lo: flags=73<UP,LOOPBACK,RUNNING>  mtu 65536